plgagne/Game-Boy-Essentials/website/drafts/Tyrannosaurus Tex.md

 - *Dragon's Lair* is a reasonable attempt to bring the animated game to Game Boy Color.
 Ultimately it's very impressive if flawed.

 Those games, even the unreleased ones, are magical

+The company making it has an insane history.